vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 ## Using props

 Props should not be used directly but through the `useThemeProps` hook instead.
-This ensures that the components `defaultProps` from the theme are merged with the passed-in props.
+This ensures that the component's `defaultProps` from the theme are merged with the passed-in props.

 Note that the name passed to the `useThemeProps` hook must be the same as the component's name, prefixed with `CometAdmin`.